Small Animal Abdominal Ultrasound

 – John Mattoon, DVM, DACVR

-- Have the technical ability to perform a complete abdominal ultrasound examination.
+- Developed the technical ability to perform a complete abdominal ultrasound examination.

-- Demonstrate a working knowledge of the various disease processes amenable to diagnostic abdominal ultrasound and appreciate important limitations.
+- Gained a working knowledge of the various disease processes amenable to diagnostic abdominal ultrasound and appreciate important limitations.

 Clifford “Kip” Berry, DVM, DACVR